tsbonev/c-sharp-music-playlist/README.md

 	4.2.
 Adding a song with a Genre not in the list should add that Genre to the list.
 	4.2.1.
 Updating a song with new Genres should also store them into the list.
 	4.3.
 Genres are not case sensitive so "Pop" and "pop" should be considered the same by the list.
+	4.4.
+The genre list should be available for viewing.